-Who can you trust when it comes to buying an RV?
+Whom can you trust when it comes to buying an RV?
 There are so many options to choose from when it comes to purchasing an RV; self-contained motorhome, travel trailer, toy hauler, teardrop.
 Buying an RV is challenging.
-You should be able to trust an RV professional, a salesman, right?
+You should be able to trust an RV professional, a salesperson, right?

 Let’s dive into the 5 warning signs you’re being ripped off!

 Adding Taxes Right Before Closing